juanjq/LST-camera_validation/README.md

 ### Instructions to use:

-1. Copy the contents of github folder `crosstalk` in a folder (3 notebooks and 1 script)
+1. Copy the contents of github folder `crosstalk` in the same directory

 2. First notebook to run is **`create_files_pedestal.ipynb`**, where we need to change the parameters,
     - `RUNS` the array of runs indexes we want to create the data